EOEboh/personal-site/src/content/blog/writing-quality-es6-modules-in-javascript.md

 An effective solution is to unify the API of each module into a single object, and every function and method is accessed via the main object.
 This is known as [Module Objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#creating_a_module_object).

 I will show you guys an example from the MDN [js-examples](https://github.com/mdn/js-examples/tree/main/module-examples/module-objects) repository.
-The mechanism of module objects is as follows:
+The mechanism of this example of module objects is as follows:

 1. A `canvas` module is created
 2. The canvas module exports `create` and `createReportList` functions as its public API